English

 • Meets NCAA requirements

-Description: This course is designed to develop writing skills for the typical college-bound student.
-Students will work on writing style, diction, organization, sentence structure, research skills, mechanics, and usage.
+Description: This on-level course is designed to develop writing skills for the typical college-bound student.
+Students will work on skills and techniques that strengthen their writing ability and build the foundation they need to be prepared for the expanded expectations of college-level writing.
+These skills and techniques focus on and increase students’ success with writing style, diction, organization, sentence structure, mechanics, and usage.
+In addition, students will build on the 10th grade English skills of argumentation, evidence selection, analysis, and research.
 Assignments will include various types of expository writing, such as description, narration, analysis, and persuasion.
 Emphasis will be placed on the editing and revising process.
 Students may expect to share some of the writing with a peer, in small groups, or in large class discussion as a means of receiving constructive feedback in a supportive atmosphere.

 English 11A: Writing Online